alexkrolick/richelieu/README.md

 **This is an alpha project, not ready for production use**

+See [Unstated](https://github.com/jamiebuilds/unstated) for a production-ready library with a similar easy-to-use, function-based API

 ## Goals

 - Facilitate exchange of information between components by providing a global store and means to update it